 The Power Company can also be a source.
 Check the area for load balancing capacitors mounted on poles.
-These can be a source of problems for higher frequencies (generally 348Hz and above).

 Other problems can result from improper or failed equipment, such as Isolation/filter units, Surge protection, battery chokes, or other track appliances.